Robertson wary of Cyprus and 'toughest group'

 Oostende defensive midfielder Fanos Katelaris is the only notable absentee from the Cyprus squad that won in Israel in their last friendly outing in November.

-Sanfrecce Hiroshima striker Pieros Sotiriou, who would have been their top scorer with 12 goals if included, misses out again, but St Mirren midfielder Alex Gogic and APOEL's former Dundee winger, Georgios Efrem, are included.
+Sanfrecce Hiroshima striker Pieros Sotiriou, who would have been their top scorer with 12 goals if included, misses out again, but St Mirren midfielder Alex Gogic and Apoel's former Dundee winger, Georgios Efrem, are included.

 Pick your Scotland XI to face Cyprus